 - Preheat the oven to 350°F (177°C).
 Butter a 9x13 baking dish or spray with nonstick cooking spray.

 - Fill a large pot with water and add 1 tablespoon of salt.
 Bring the water to a boil over high heat.
 Cook the macaroni noodles according to the package directions for al dente.
-When cooked, drain the pasta and set aside.1 pound elbow macaroni noodles, 1 tablespoon kosher salt plus 1 teaspoon
+When cooked, drain the pasta and set aside.1 pound elbow macaroni noodles, 1 tablespoon salt

 - Meanwhile, mix the sharp Cheddar, Monterey Jack, and Gruyere cheese in a medium bowl.1 cup shredded sharp Cheddar cheese, 1 cup shredded Monterey Jack cheese, 1 cup shredded Gruyere cheese